Teaching and assessment

-In this way you will learn first hand how to critically use and evaluate your knowledge to support others to improve the outcomes of their lives and enhance their overall well-being.
+In this way you will learn first-hand how to critically use and evaluate your knowledge to support others to improve the outcomes of their live outcomes and enhance their overall well-being.

 You will be encouraged to make links between the knowledge you gain during this course with the experience, skills, and expertise you bring to it, and to be self-directed in your learning.

 We teach using a variety of methods including: